Darkade/Darkade.github.io/_posts/2021-02-13-zelda-dungeon.md

 - Large room on the left, boss room?
 - Room on the centre, bifurcations are an easy way to have backtracking
 - Slanted room is saying "trap"
-- Room on the right, here there could be some `treasure` or a `key`
+- Room on the right, could hold a `treasure` or a `key`

-I already know some of these rooms are not making it in the same shape to the final map.
+I already know some of these rooms are not making it in the same form to the final map.
 For example, a central room is usually a very open space with an interesting shape, so it will be edited to reflect that.

 Finally I know the entrance is on the top and I'm undecided if there should be another entrance/exit